killerducky/deja-queue/notes.md

 - [ ] get rid of using DBDATA.queue as the DB!!
 - [ ] Use change to move to DB library instead of my own db.js
 - [ ] spotify/local
-  - [ ] Kinda working, but DB migration is manual only -- beware!
+  - [x] local Kinda working, but DB migration is manual only -- beware!
+  - [ ] trimYoutube, trimLocal, not very safe right now!

 ## Playlists